SimonSurfer/PirateBox-FrontEnd/README.md

 Responsive layout to use with your PirateBox.

-To install simply replace the respective files in your /opt/piratebox/ folder.
+To install simply replace the respective files(not folders!) in your /opt/piratebox/ folder.

-Don't replace the whole folder, just the files.
+To activate the links in the header, just remove the comment tags on lines 19 and 27 then add/remove links as needed.